Andrew Huberman on Sauna Benefits for Longevity & Brain

 A 2018 study in the European Journal of Epidemiology with over 160,000 adults in Japan also linked regular sauna use (1-2x per week) to significantly lower risk of all-cause mortality.

-How does sauna use help with longevity?
+How does sauna help with longevity?
 Cardiovascular improvement, immune support, reduction of chronic inflammation, and robust mental health all play a role.
 Saunas increase heart rate, dilate blood vessels, stimulate white blood cell production, and reduce stress—all of which contribute to overall mortality risk reduction.

 Enhance your ritual with the latest sauna accessories, from ergonomic headrests to digital controls, which make every at-home session more effective and comfortable.